 An EHC plan brings a child or young person's education, health and social care needs into a single, legal document.
 The child or young person must have special educational needs to be eligible for a plan.
 However, not all children with SEND will need an EHC Plan.
 EHC Plans are granted when there is evidence that a child requires more intensive, individualised support (beyond that which schools are able to provide independently) in order to make progress.

-An application for an EHC Plan can be submitted by schools, settings, parents or young people.
-Parents and young people can decide to apply for an EHC Plan independently however schools and settings must have parental consent in order to apply.
+A request for an EHC assessment can be submitted by schools, settings, parents or young people.
+Parents and young people can decide to request an EHC plan independently however schools and settings must have parental consent in order to apply.

-If parents or young people feel that an application for an EHC Plan would be beneficial it is always best to work in partnership with the SENCO within the school or setting to make the application.
-However, if this is not possible, parents and young people can contact the SEN Team directly to make an application.
+If parents or young people feel that a request for an EHC plan would be beneficial it is always best to work in partnership with the SENCO within the school or setting to make the request.
+However, if this is not possible, parents and young people can contact the SEN Team directly to make an request.
 Further information about the SEN Team and contact details can be found here – Special Educational Needs Assessment and Pupil Support Service.

 The process for applying for and receiving an EHC Plan is quite lengthy.
 The legal time for the process to be completed is 20 weeks, this begins when an application is received and processed by the SEN Team.